sassafrastech/gather-docs/_includes/faqs/technical.md

 * Web: Ruby on Rails
 * Database: PostgreSQL
-* Frontend: JQuery, Backbone, Bootstrap, React (planned)
+* Frontend: JQuery, Backbone, Bootstrap
 * Data Viz: D3

 #### Can we get our data out of Gather for analysis or if we want to go elsewhere?